One of the questions I’m often asked by readers, is how to pick a blog niche.

 In certain blog niches though, readers will expect a degree of educational or professional qualifications.

 If you’re starting a blog that covers legal matters or for example, blog tax advice—readers will expect you to be trained as a lawyer or accountant… or at the very least have heavily sourced quotes and advice from experts included in your recommendations.
+Take another example here with my guide of things I wish I knew before starting a blog.

 Question #3.
 Is there a Paying Audience for This Blog Niche?